lingui/js-lingui/website/docs/ref/cli.md

 ## Catalogs in VCS and CI

 If you're using CI, it's a good idea to add the `compile` command to your build process.
-Alternatively, you can also use a [Webpack loader](/docs/ref/loader.md) or [Vite plugin](/docs/ref/vite-plugin.md).
+Alternatively, you can also use a [Webpack loader](/docs/ref/loader.md), [Vite plugin](/docs/ref/vite-plugin.md) or [Metro transformer](/docs/ref/metro-transformer.mdx).

 Depending on your localization setup, you might also want to run the `extract` command in CI and upload the extracted messages to a [translation service](/docs/tools/introduction.md).